moonkie

 Yes, laying your newborn flat on her back when she is battling mucus can be dangerous.
 It doesn't take long to hear your wee one struggle once you lay her down!
 Fortunately, you can make things easier for her.

-Holding your newborn upright in a comfy chair throughout the night also helps reduce coughing.
+Holding your newborn upright in a comfy chair throughout the night helps reduce coughing.
 Your warmth and closeness offer comfort while loosening mucus and regulating your newborn's temperature and breathing (source).

 At the very least, put your baby's crib at a gentle incline to keep mucus from pooling in the back of her throat.
 This could be done with a towel rolled up under the head of the mattress or with something under two legs of the crib.